diegofurukawa/SofaScore_Scraping/README.md

 # SofaScore-WebScraping

-⚽️I scraped the shot data of the Fenerbahçe - Adana Demirspor match from Sofascore⚽️ ! updated
+⚽️ I scraped the shot data of the Game Id match from Sofascore⚽️

+! updated